rolfkleef/atom-iati-package/README.md

-# xml-demo-package
+# Atom IATI Package

+IATI, the [International Aid Transparency Initiative](http://aidtransparency.net/), makes information about aid spending easier to access, use and understand.

-Demo Atom package associating a custom file extension with a new grammar derived from `text.xml`, an XML schema and rule settings for validation and autocomplete with [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing).
+This Atom package contains the [IATI](http://iatistandard.org) XML schemas for validation and autocomplete with [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing).

+The package is derived from the [xml-demo-package](https://github.com/aerhard/xml-demo-package) by Alexander Erhard.

 ## Structure

-### grammars/demoxy.cson

-A custom grammar with the scope name `text.xml.demoxy` specifying the extension `.demoxyext`

-### schemata/demoxy.rng
+### schemata/...

-A schema used for validation and autocomplete
+The schemas used for validation and autocomplete, per IATI version.

-### settings/demoxy.cson
+### settings/iati.cson

-A settings file providing a rule to associate the schema at `schemata/demoxy.rng` with the grammar scope `text.xml.demoxy`
+A settings file providing the rules to associate the schemas with the grammar scope `text.xml.iati`.

-### test/test.demoxyext

-A test XML file

-### package.json

-## Setup

-This package is not published in the Atom Package Repository; to use it as a template or demo, clone the project from GitHub, run `apm link` from the project's root directory and make sure [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing) is installed in Atom.

-## Notes

-In case you want to specify validation rules for files with common XML extensions (as defined in the `language-xml` package) you can omit the grammar definition in `grammars`.

-A more detailed description of the validation rules is available at  https://github.com/aerhard/linter-autocomplete-jing/blob/master/README.md#schema-rules.
+The editor will look at the root element and try to use the version attribute.